gesykle/MoneyTransferTask/README.md

 # MoneyTransferTask
-A mock money transfer task provided by Paysera.
+A mock money transfer task.
 This repo is mainly to showcase my current (2017.03) PHP develpoment skills by doing the given task.
 Feel free to use it or comment about the flaws or good things with this code.